 - Tell USP about the product or service you are offering.

-- It’s better to have a punch-line which can be remembered easily rather than crappy 10-12 words normal sentence.
+- It’s better to have a punch-line that can be remembered easily rather than a crappy 10-12 words normal sentence.

 2. Image Optimization

 When a visitor comes to your landing page, the very first thing he sees is the header.
 You might have seen many marketers place an oversized banner image in the header, what’s the benefit of that?